ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 is that I didn't even need to type all of the variables thanks to mypy's type inference.

 > And actually, since the `mypyc` script is a simple wrapper that generates a setuptools
-> based project, you can peek into the `build` directory and look at the generated C code
+> project and builds it in-place, you can peek into the `build` directory and look at the
-> (should be `__native.c`).
+> generated C code (should be `__native.c`).

-Feel free to edit the program and play around with mypyc seeing what little scripts it can speed up.
+Feel free to edit the program and play around with mypyc, seeing what little scripts it can speed up.
 Pro-tip, to restore back to the interpreted version of your program, you can delete the `.gnu.so` file on Linux & MacOS or the `.pyd` file on Windows.
 In this example I got `coefficient_finder.cpython-38-x86_64-linux-gnu.so`.